flebel/django-robinson/README.rst

 Currently, the following features have been written and are functional:

+- Replaces given EXIF tag values with hardcoded values configured through an admin form, ie. to correct the name of a misidentified third party lens
 - Estimates the elevation from the latitude and longitude coordinates
 - Geocodes a readable address or place name specified in the admin form when no geolocation data is found in the EXIF metadata
 - Reverse geocodes latitude and longitude coordinates to a readable address or place name